Loading...

 • Ensure a supply of fresh air and loosen tight clothing at the neck, chest and waist.

-and keep them lying down for 10 to 15 minutes.
+• Make the casualty comfortable as consciousness returns and keep them lying down for 10 to 15 minutes.
 Continue to monitor breathing and

 consciousness.